aguirre-matteo/distrobox4nix/README.md

 ## General notes

-Since containers cannot be built during Home-Manager's config evaluation, because no container backend (like Docker or Podman) is available, this module also provides a Shell integration that prompts the user to build the containers if some changes are detected.
+Since containers cannot be built during Home-Manager's config evaluation, because no container backend is available, this module also provides a Systemd Unit that looks for changes after switching the config and at boot time.

-This works storing the sha256sum of the `containers.ini` file, and comparing it with the current file.

 There's already an open pull request for merging this module. [#6528](https://github.com/nix-community/home-manager/pull/6528)

-### Supported Shells

-- Bash ✅
-- Zsh ✅
-- Fish ✅
-- Nushell ✅

 # Installation

-## Flakes
+This guide assumes you have flakes enabled on your NixOS or Nix config.

-### First step
+## First step

 Add this flake as an input in your `flake.nix` that contains your NixOS configuration.